YaaFood-Your-Cooking-Solution-CH2-PS286/CC-Project/README.md

 - Run "npm run start" to run the app

 ## API Endpoints
-The comprehensive API documentation for the recipe recommendation feature, posting articles, comments, logging in, registering, logging out, and editing profiles has been recorded using the Postman Documenter.
+The comprehensive API documentation for the recipe recommendation feature, posting articles, comments, loggin, register, loggout, and editing profiles has been recorded using the Postman Documenter.
 This documentation offers in-depth details about every endpoint, covering functionalities, request parameters, response structures, as well as examples of requests and responses.

 To access the API documentation, visit [[Yaafood API Documentation](https://documenter.getpostman.com/view/31550908/2s9Ykq8Lu9)].

 ML MODEL : https://drive.google.com/file/d/1GP-qSMlr0uVRcfAPc5Qj0g7cwAwsha26/view?usp=sharing